 In this article, we'll explore the different options for displaying your dashboard on a screen, depending on your budget, existing equipment, and who'll be setting it up.

-Step 1: Choose your setup
+Step 1: Choose a screen

 We only recommend using the largest screen possible, as it will make your data easier to read from a distance.
 Our dashboards have been designed to automatically scale to fill the space you give them, so we can support 4K as well as HD displays.

 - Supports full screen mode.

 - Has an HDMI output or appropriate cable for your screen.

-- Can connect to a wireless network.
+- Can connect to the internet.

-Small form-factor PCs
+Small form-factor PCs recommended

 One of the easiest ways to get your dashboards running on a TV.
 These small, discreet computers plug directly into an HDMI port on your TV.